-Culvert work would occur in Santa Cruz County between post mile 0.0 and post mile 7.94 on State Route 1.
+[The following text has been changed since the draft environmental document was circulated.]
+Culvert work will occur in Santa Cruz County between post mile 0.33 and post mile 7.66 on State Route 1 (revised from between post mile 0.0 and post mile 7.94 in the draft environmental document).
 Multiple culvert structures within the project limits are in various states of disrepair and if not addressed could lead to failure or damage of the roadway on State Route 1.
-The project would repair or replace culverts that have deteriorated due to age.
-The project would not construct new culverts at new locations.
+The project will repair or replace culverts that have deteriorated due to age.
+The project will not construct new culverts at new locations.

-There are 18 culvert segments within the project limits at 13 different post mile locations.
+[The following text has been changed since the draft environmental document was circulated.]
+There are 15 culvert segments within the project limits at 12 different post mile locations (revised from 18 culvert segments at 13 different post mile locations in the draft environmental document).
 Some post mile locations contain multiple culvert segments.
-The project would replace 11 culvert segments and repair 7 culvert segments.
+[The following text has been changed since the draft environmental document was circulated.]
+The project will replace 8 culvert segments and repair 7 culvert segments (revised from replacing 11 culvert segments in the draft environmental document).
 Culvert sizes vary from 24 inches to 36 inches in diameter, and culvert lengths vary from 15 feet to 500 feet long.